Green Update of Beam Offices

 With business units there is often a chain of lease holders rather than outright ownership.
 We had to ask the overall building owners for permission to install the solar panels and then had to ask the council as head lease holder.

 Solar panel installations are permitted developments under planning regulations and so do not need planning permission as long as the installation meets certain criteria (not a listed building, not above a certain height etc.).
 They also don't need building control permissions as long as the installation is carried out by a MCS registered installer who will provide the necessary certificates.
 Our Landlord did ask for a structural survey for the roof, but as the structural engineer stated, there really was no need as solar panels are quite light and are generally insignificant compared with the roofs snow loading level.
-Getting a structural surveyor at a realistic price took some looking, w.
-We had quotes ranging from £40 to £950.
 Also they are likely to reduce snow loading due to their smooth surface.
 Getting a structural surveyor at a realistic price took some looking, we had quotes ranging from £40 to £950!

 The council were not that well informed on solar panel installations, not knowing about planning permission or building control rules.
 Also we were charged £250 for them to agree to the work (a standard charge).
 As the council have declared a climate emergency I would have thought charges like these would be reduced or waved for business trying to do our best !